 Thorlabs' Amplified Photodiode series feature a slim design and many common elements.
 Each housing features internal SM05 (0.535"-40) threading and external SM1 (1.035"-40) threading.
-All detectors include an SM1T1 internally SM1- threaded adapter.
+All detectors include an SM1T1 internally SM1-threaded adapter.
 Most SM1-threaded fiber adapters are compatible with these detectors.
-The PDA015C, PDA10D, PDA05CF2, PDA10CS, and PDA20CS2 also each include an SM1RR retaining ring.
+The PDA015C, PDA10D2, PDA05CF2, PDA10CS, and PDA20CS2 also each include an SM1RR retaining ring.
 A TRE(TRE/M) electrically isolated Ø1/2" post adapter is included with the PDF10A.

 Threaded holes on the housings of the detectors allow the units to be mounted in a horizontal or vertical orientation, which gives the user the option to route the power and BNC cables from above or alongside the beam path.
-The PDA015C, PDA10D, and PDA10CS have two 8-32 threaded holes, while their metric counterparts have three M4 threaded holes.
-The PDA05CF2 and PDA20CS2 have a new housing design that features the active area flush with the front of the housing, simplifying alignments within optomechanical systems.
-These detectors also have two universal threaded holes compatible with both 8-32 and M4 threads (please refer to the table below).
-As a convenience, the back panels of the PDA05CF2, PDA015C, and PDA20CS2 are engraved with the responsivity curve of the InGaAs photodiodes.
-For more information on mounting these units, please see the Mounting Options tab.
+The PDA015C and PDA10CS have two 8-32 threaded holes, while their metric counterparts have two

 Click to Enlarge

 The housings of Thorlabs' detectors

 feature internal SM05 and external SM1

 threads.
 An SM171 SM1 Adapter with

 internal threads is included with each

 amplified photodetector, and an SM1RR

 Retaining Ring is included with the

-PDA015C, PDA10D, PDA05CF2,
+PDA015C, PDA10D2, PDA05CF2,

 PDA10CS, and PDA20CS2.